 To summarize, this recipe for stuffed peppers is simply fabulous!

 - Ground Beef.
 Not just for Hamburger Casserole, lean ground beef is a wonderful source of protein.
 It’s hearty and pairs nicely with the spices, tomatoes, and cheeses.
-You could also make these stuffed peppers with ground turkey or chicken.
+You could also make these stuffed peppers with ground turkey, chicken, or sausage (Italian or regular).

 - Brown Rice.
 Stuffed peppers with rice are a classic.
-Adding a grain, like brown rice, makes the recipe more filling.
-(It also adds bulk to my favorite Mexican Casserole; and Instant Pot Brown Rice is an easy way to cook it!)
+Adding a grain, like long-grain brown rice, makes the recipe more filling and stretches this recipe to be budget friendly.
+(To cook rice, see How to Cook Brown Rice on the stove top, or make Instant Pot Brown Rice).

 - Fire-Roasted Tomatoes.
-While these are stuffed peppers without tomato sauce, I did add a can of diced fire-roasted tomatoes.
-It’s a simple change that adds a more complex flavor without sacrificing moisture.
+A can of diced fire-roasted tomatoes is a simple change that adds a more complex flavor without sacrificing moisture.

 - Fresh Spinach.
-Fresh spinach cooks down and blends seamlessly into the filling, making it an excellent healthy sneak for stuffed peppers (and this Meatball Casserole).
+Fresh spinach cooks down and blends seamlessly into the filling, making it an excellent healthy sneak for stuffed peppers.
 Spinach is packed with iron and vitamins.

 - Cheeses.
 Because stuffed peppers with cheese is a true crowd-pleaser!
 I used a combination of pepper jack cheese and sharp cheddar cheese.